-Heat your oven to 450 degrees F. Spray a large dark roasting pan (ideally) or rimmed sheet pan with oil.
+Heat the oven to 450 degrees F. Spray a large dark roasting pan (ideally) or rimmed sheet pan with oil.

 Leave the skin on the chicken and pat it dry with a paper towel (no need to rinse it first, but you want to make sure you get rid of excess moisture so it doesn't steam in the oven instead of getting crisp).
 Arrange the chicken pieces in the pan in a single layer.
 Wash your hands well.

-Rinse your sweet potatoes and peel off the skin with a vegetable peeler.
+Rinse the sweet potatoes and peel off the skin with a vegetable peeler.
 Cut off the ends and discard them.
-Slice your potatoes into rounds about 1 ½ inches thick.
-Add your sweet potatoes around the chicken in your pan.
+Slice the potatoes into rounds about 1 ½ inches thick.
+Add the sweet potatoes around the chicken in your pan.

-If using zucchini, rinse and pat them dry.
+If using zucchini instead of broccoli, rinse and pat them dry.
 Slice off the ends and discard them.
 Slice the zucchini into rounds at least two inches thick and add them to your pan, on top of the sweet potatoes.
 It's best not to let them touch the bottom of the pan, or they can turn out soggy.

-Peel your red onion and cut off the ends.
+Peel the red onion and cut off the ends.
 Cut the onion into quarters, and if desired, cut those quarters in half.
-You should have thick sections of onion to add on top of your chicken and vegetables.
+You should have thick sections of onion to add on top of the chicken and vegetables.

 Bake, uncovered for 40-45 minutes.
-After the first 20 minutes, flip over your sweet potatoes and stir around your veggies.
+After the first 20 minutes, flip over the sweet potatoes and stir around the veggies.

 After 40 minutes of baking (or a little sooner if your oven runs hot), you will need to remove the broccoli and place it a dish, covered with foil, so it doesn't burn.
 The zucchini should be able to hold up to a little more baking.
 Check to see if your chicken is cooked through.
 It should not have any pink inside.